A simulation framework for the design of a station-based bike sharing system: Conclusions

 \section{Conclusions}

 A simulation framework for a station-based BSS has been introduced.
 The framework provides a way to model the layout of a BSS, i.e., its stations, as well as the fleet of vehicles and the shifts of the operators performing the relocation of the bikes.
 The requests of a bike to rent or a stand to return a bike are modeled through stochastic processes.
+A dynamic bike relocation algorithm is considered within the framework.
+The algorithm aims at minimizing the expected shortages in stands and bikes at each station considering the forecast of user demand for rentals and returns.
+When planning the relocation of bikes in the system the entire fleet of vehicles is considered, as opposed to stations being clustered and vehicles being assigned to the relocation of bikes only for one cluster.
 The simulation framework originates from a collaboration with Brescia Mobilità, operating the Bicimia BSS of the city of Brescia, Italy.
 Computational results have been presented for the case of Bicimia.
-These results show that the framework provides valuable insights for the design and improvement of a BSS at a tactical level.
+These results show that the framework provides valuable insights for the design and improvement of a BSS at a strategic and tactical level.
+We have reported results discussing the number of vehicles and operators to perform the relocation and their shifts, and the composition of the fleet of vehicles, that is, their capacity.
+We have presented experiments discussing the sizing of the stations as well as the bike fleet.
+In particular, in the tested setting, we have shown that the company is currently allocating the best number of operators in the morning and afternoon shifts.
+Results on the current shift schedule have shown however that eliminating the current overlap between the two shifts would greatly improve the quality of the service and that shorter shifts covering the morning and evening peak would not bring a significant improvement over the current ones.
+Results on the capacity of the vehicles have shown that the company could deploy smaller vehicles with little change in the current quality of service.
+A redistribution of the stands of the stations and the addition of few stands in key stations was shown to bear a small improvement to the quality of the system.
+Finally, we have shown that the bike to stand ratio could be increased to reduce the number of hours that stations are either empty or full.

 Several research directions remain to be studied.
-Different relocating policies for the vehicles could be tested, to assess how decisions at the operational level impact decisions at the tactical one.
+Different relocating policies for the vehicles could be tested, to assess how decisions at the operational level impact decisions at the strategic and tactical ones.
 Another interesting direction is the expansion of the horizon considered by the framework to multiple days.
 This would allow us to test how decisions regarding the relocation of bikes in the current day impact the performance of the system in the future.
 Finally, a real-time tool for the dynamic routing of the relocating vehicles would be of relevant practical interest.